RyanNgCT/CS2106-prep/Week 3/Lecture 3 - Process Scheduling.md

 ## A. Concurrent Execution
+> **Parallelism** is the simultaneous execution of multiple tasks or subtasks by multiple processing units, such as multi-core processors or multiple CPUs, to improve performance and efficiency.

 - concept for multi-tasked processes
-	- virtual or physical parallelism $\implies$ assume both of them are the same
+	- virtual or physical parallelism $\implies$ assume both of them are the same in this context

 | Concurrency via Time-slicing              | Interleaved Execution via context switching           |
 | ----------------------------------------- | ----------------------------------------------------- |